-Preventive Dental Hygiene
+Preventive Dental Hygiene in Sudbury

-Routine oral examinations and hygiene cleanings at Sudbury Dental Group in Sudbury can help you prevent any dental issues and keep your smile healthy.
+Routine oral examinations and hygiene cleanings at Sudbury Dental Group in Sudbury can help you prevent dental issues and keep your smile healthy.

 Ideally, you'll see your dentist twice a year for a routine oral exam.
 This will be the dentist's opportunity to identify any emerging oral health issues and create a plan to treat them.

 During your exam, your dentist will take a close look at the condition of your teeth, gums, jaw and bite.
 In addition, exams may include an oral cancer screening, dental x-rays and other diagnostic procedures.